sirius-ms/sirius/README.md

 Tree are colored in blue.
 Peaks that are annotated as noise are colored black.
 Hovering with the mouse over a peak shows its annotation.

+### CSI:FingerId View

+> \[image\]

+This tab shows you the candidate structures for the selected molecular formula ordered by the CSI:FingerId search score.
+If you want to filter the candidate list by a certain database (e.g. only compounds from KEGG and Biocyc) you can press the filter button.
+A menu will open displaying all available databases.
+Only candidates will be displayed that are enabled in this filter menu.
+Note that PubChem is enabled by default and, therefore, always the complete list is shown.
+If you want to see only compounds from KEGG and Biocyc you have to disable PubChem and enable KEGG and Biocyc.

+Another way of filtering is the XLogP slider.
+If you have information about retention times and expected logP values of your measured compound you can use this slider to filter the candidate list by certain XLogP values.
+The slider allows you to define min and max values.
+XLogP is calculated using the CDK development kit \[1\].

+The green and red squares are some visualization of the CSI:FingerId predictions and scoring.
+All green squares represent molecular structures that are found in the candidate structure and are predicted by CSI:FingerId to be present in the measured compound.
+As lighter the square as more likely is the predicted probability for the presence of this substructure.
+As larger the square as more reliable is the predictor.
+The red squares, however, represent structures that are predicted to be absent but are, nevertheless, found in the candidate structure.
+Again, as lighter the square as higher the predicted probability that this structure should be absent.
+Therefore, a lot of large light green squares and as few as possible large light red squares are a good indication for a correct prediction.

+When hovering with the mouse over these squares the corresponding description of the molecular structure (usually a SMART expression) is displayed.
+When clicking on one of these squares, the corresponding atoms in the molecule that belong to this substructure are highlighted.
+If the substructure matches several times in the molecule, it is once highlighted in dark blue while all other matches are highlighted in a translucent blue.

+Even if the correct structure is not found by CSI:FingerId -especially if the correct structure is not contained in any database -you can get information about the structure by looking at the predicted structures:
+When clicking on the large light green squares you see which molecular substructures are expected in the measured compound.

+You can open a context menu by right click on the compound.
+It offers you to open the compound in PubChem or copy the InChI or InChI key in your clipboard.

+If the compound is contained in any biological database, a blue label with the name of this database is displayed below the compound.
+You can click on most of these labels to open the database entry in your browser window.

+You can export a single candidate list by clicking on the **export list** button.

+*\[1\] The Chemistry Development Kit (CDK): An Open-Source Java Library for Chemo- and Bioinformatics.
+Steinbeck et al, J. Chem.
+Inf.
+Comput.
+Sci., 2003*

 Workspace
 ---------